Available Scholarships month by month

 Jan.
 15 Washington Crossing Foundation Scholarship- for seniors who are thinking about careers of service in local, state, or federal government.
 Essay, 3 letters of recommendation, resume, and transcript. http://www.gwcf.org/AppDownload.html

 Jan.
-19 Leta Hollingworth Scholarship (Offered through the NE Association for the Gifted)- for high ability students who have distinguished him or herself through outstanding achievement, accomplishment, or unusual ability.
+25 Leta Hollingworth Scholarship (Offered through the NE Association for the Gifted)- for high ability students who have distinguished him or herself through outstanding achievement, accomplishment, or unusual ability.
 Requires as essay or drawing, recommendations, resume, and transcript.
-Counseling office will distribute applications to students who are eligible to apply.
+Application page

 Jan.
-31 Helena Acre HomeGrown Scholarship- scholarship designed to encourage and support the next generation of ag professionals.
+31 Helena Acre HomeGrown Scholarship- scholarship designed to encourage and support the next generation of Ag professionals.
 Student must be pursuing a degree in agriculture and/or science major.
 Two year or four year degree.
-Application due by January 31.
 Apply online: http://www.helenahomegrown.com/

 Jan.
-31 NAIFA (Nebraska Association Insurance/Financial Advisors)-preference given to candidates interested in education, business management/finance, marketing/sales, or actuarial studies, attend a Nebraska college, above average GPA, and good character.application website http://www.naifanet.com/page.cfm?usr=300000&pageid=1648 or in the guidance office.
+31 NAIFA (Nebraska Association Insurance/Financial Advisors)-preference given to candidates interested in education, business management/finance, marketing/sales, or actuarial studies, attend a Nebraska college, above average GPA, and good character.
+Application

 Jan.
 31 Nebraska Broadcasters Association Scholarship- Interest in Broadcast Engineering, Journalism, On-Air Personality, Sales & Marketing and other broadcasting careers will be considered.
 Please note that applicants must plan to attend a Nebraska Broadcasters Association Foundation-approved Nebraska college.
 For a full list of eligible colleges, visit the website. https://www.ne-ba.org/nbaf_hs_scholarship.php